Punktum-dk/epp-service-specification/README.md

 The procedures for ID-control are [described on the DK Hostmaster DK website][DKHMIDENT].

+Upon approval of the application, meaning the pending operation is processed, the domain name will still reflect: `pendingCreate`.
+The `pendingCreate` is not removed until the back-end system serving the EPP service indicates that the operation is completed.
+The domain name can however be active and it is published to the zone, but some operations are prohibited until finalization of the provisioning towards all systems is completed.

 The status codes applying to domain are described in the addendum: [Domain Status Codes](#domain-status-codes).

 <a id="domain_application_failure"></a>